ShadyM00n/advanced-forms/README.md

 ## Requirements

-- Ensure you have the `ActionFormData` API available in your environment.
+- Ensure you have the `ActionFormData` and `ModalFormData` APIs available in your environment.
 - The player object must be valid and capable of receiving a form.

 ### Dependencies